-828.1.
-In applying and interpreting the type codes it is necessary to keep in mind that the code is based on the use of several indicators intended to quickly provide information on the type of package or shipment in question.
-The indicators provide information on package design characteristics (e.g. Type B(U), Type B(M) or Type C) or on the possible presence of fissile material in the package and on other specific aspects of the approval certificate (e.g. special arrangement, shipment, special form, LDM or non-fissile or fissile excepted uranium hexafluoride contents).
-Specifically, the appearance of, for example, B(U)F in the code does not necessarily imply the presence of fissile material in a particular package, only the possibility that it might be present.
+832.1.
+In applying and interpreting the type codes, it is necessary to keep in mind that the code is based on the use of several indicators intended to provide information quickly on the type of package or shipment in question.
+The indicators provide information on package design characteristics (e.g. Type B(U), Type B(M) or Type C), on the availability of a multilateral package design approval certificate for fissile materials and on other specific aspects of the approval certificate (e.g. special arrangement, shipment, special form, LDRM or non-fissile or fissile excepted uranium hexafluoride contents, fissile excepted material).
+Specifically, the appearance of, for example, B(U)F in the identification mark does not necessarily imply the presence of fissile material in a particular package, only the possibility that it might be present.

-828.2.
-It is essential that easy means are available, preferably in the identification mark, for determining under which edition of the Transport

-Regulations the original package design approval was issued.
-This will be achieved by adding the symbol '-96' to the type code.
+832.2.
+It is essential that easy means are available, preferably in the identification mark, for determining under which edition of the Transport Regulations the original package design approval was issued.
+This will be achieved by adding the symbol '-96' to the identification mark.